How do Global Mobility Professionals demonstrate more Value?

 Our Ten Commandments for the Global Mobility Manager

 We have lived in a world dominated by political, economic, and environmental uncertainty for many years.
 However, the past three years have been exceptional and challenging for most of us.
-The global health crisis caused by Covid-19 has brought the entire planet to its knees.
+The global health crisis caused by Covid-19 has brought the planet to its knees.
 The pandemic impacted all aspects of life and radically changed the way we work.
 The world of Global Mobility will never be the same.
 We are beyond Global Mobility and ride into a new way of working.

 Considering the impact caused by the pandemic, it does not take a fortune teller to foresee that Global Mobility Managers will have to deal with the blow of the crisis in the years to come.
 If you thought that one global crisis was enough, you were up for a shock in February of this year when Russia invaded Ukraine.

 Imagine the difficulty of suddenly repatriating an Expat (or an Expat family) who was temporarily on holiday in a third country and remains stuck there without any other assistance.
-You might have to find a quick solution for someone who was about to go on assignment but had to postpone their departure.
+You might have to find a quick solution for someone about to go on assignment but had to postpone their departure.
 Their household goods are on their way to the host location.
 You book a serviced apartment for them in the home country.

 Teams in war zones continue to work or relocate to a haven, refugees integrate into the workforce, and business travelers overstretch their stays in locations and create a tax liability.